The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

-- A family on $50,000 - both parent/s working, with two children under 6 in long day care three days a week at $100 a day will be more than $3,000 a year better off.
+- A family on $50,000 - both parents or a single parent working, with two children under 6 in long day care three days a week at $100 a day - will be more than $3,000 a year better off.

-- A family on $80,000 - both parent/s working full time, with two children under 6 in long day care five days a week at $100 a day will be over $8,000 a year better off.
+- A family on $80,000 - both parents or a single parent working full time, with two children under 6 in long day care five days a week at $100 a day - will be over $8,000 a year better off.

-- A family on $94,000 - both parent/s working, with two children under 6 in long day care two days a week at $100 a day will be around $1,500 a year better off.
+- A family on $94,000 - both parents or a single parent working, with two children under 6 in long day care two days a week at $100 a day - will be around $1,500 a year better off.

-- A family on $150,000 – both parent/s working, with two children under 6 in long day care three days a week at $100 a day will be around $1,000 a year better off.
+- A family on $150,000 - both parents or a single parent working, with two children under 6 in long day care three days a week at $100 a day - will be around $1,000 a year better off.